home-assistant/developers.home-assistant/blog/2023-09-15-excluding-state-attributes-from-recording.md

 The way in which state attributes are excluded from recording has changed

-The recorder platforms have been replaced with two new attribute which can be set in classes derived from `Entity`:
+The recorder platforms have been replaced with two new attributes which can be set in classes derived from `Entity`:
 - `_component_unstored_attributes: frozenset[str]` - This should be set by base component entity classes, e.g. `LightEntity`
 - `_platform_unstored_attributes: frozenset[str]` - This should be set by derived platform classes, e.g. `HueLight` to exclude
 additional, integration specific, attributes from recording.